HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-dam-custom-cert.md

 !!! note
     The pem file needs to be named `customCACert.pem`

-## adding the PEM file as a secret
+## Adding the PEM file as a secret

 To have your deployment and DAM to use the certificate, you must store it in the Kubernetes cluster as a secret.